smartinternz02/SPS-8788-Analyze-IoT-sensor-data-with-machine-learning/README.md

 then the data encountered by the sensor can also be leveraged to draw more insights and perform analytics for future use.
 In this project, i will build a model for sensor data using Auto AI and build a web application that is integrated to the model built.
 Any anomaly predicted from the sensor data coming from the IoT platform is displayed on the WebApp.
 Services Used:
-IBM Watson Studio
+IBM Watson Studio,
-IBM Watson Machine Learning
+IBM Watson Machine Learning,
-Node-RED
+Node-RED,
-IBM Cloud Object Storage
+IBM Cloud Object Storage,
-IBM IoT Platform
+IBM IoT Platform.
 nodered url : https://node-red-xeibw-2021-02-08.eu-gb.mybluemix.net/